 Other Big Twitch and YouTube stars and gamers worth checking out

 - Markiplier (Famous for his playthroughs of indie and horror games like “Let’s Play”)

 - FaZe Rug

 Summary: PewDiePie net worth and lessons learned

-PewDiePie’s estimated net worth in 2022 is a remarkable $40 million.
+PewDiePie’s estimated net worth is a remarkable $40 million.
 This Swedish YouTuber is best known as a successful vlogger and YouTuber.
 Today, he has amassed over 110 million followers on the platform, and the number keeps on growing.
 He is certainly among the online personalities with the highest net worth.